TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

-## 9 FEBRUARY 2022 - POST REWRITTEN
-This post has been completely rewritten to work with my new Google Home Resume script, instead of the TTS Scripts which is no longer maintaned by me.

 # Background
 In another post I have share a [script](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896) to send actions to a Google Home and resume the stream (TuneIn / Spotify) which was playing afterwards.
 It also restores the volume, and you can work with Google Home speakers groups.